tpyle/code-samples/samples/README.md

 ### 8. `web-server`

 A simple web server.
 Should respond to GET requests (at least).
-We'll see how long it takes in some of the more basic languages (looking at you, C)
+We'll see how long it takes in some of the more basic languages (looking at you, C).

+For clarification, I don't mean CGI type stuff, I mean a program listening on a port and sending/receiving content.